Experiencing the More-than-Human Through Human Augmentation: Case Studies

-Octopuses possess a decentralized nervous system, with two‑thirds of neurons distributed across their eight arms. \emph{TentacUs} \cite{Sun2025I} translates this distributed intelligence into a participatory performance.
-Multiple participants form a ring by gripping each other’s left hands while their right hands wear gloves equipped with LiDAR sensors.
-An electromyostimulation (EMS) system translates proximity readings from one participant’s right hand into electrical impulses delivered to another’s left forearm.
-Thus, when a participant moves their right hand near an object, their neighbor’s arm involuntarily contracts, enabling the group to coordinate without central control.
+Octopuses possess a decentralized nervous system, with two-thirds of their neurons distributed across their eight arms. \emph{TentacUs} \cite{Sun2025I} translates this distributed intelligence into a participatory performance.
+Multiple participants form a ring by gripping each other's left hands while their right hands wear gloves equipped with LiDAR sensors.
+An Electrical Muscle Stimulation (EMS) system translates proximity readings from one participant's right hand into electrical impulses delivered to another's left forearm.
+Thus, when a participant moves their right hand near an object, their neighbor's arm involuntarily contracts, enabling the group to coordinate without central control.

-This design enacts P1 by modulating participants’ sensorimotor loops; they become part of a distributed body where agency is hybrid and negotiated.
+This design enacts P1 by modulating participants' sensorimotor loops; they become part of a distributed body where agency is hybrid and negotiated.
 The discomfort of involuntary EMS impulses exemplifies P5: participants reported unease, but this discomfort heightened their awareness of interdependence and led to emergent synchrony.
-The performance invites a shift from individual agency to collective movement, embodying Haraway’s tentacular thinking.
+The performance invites a shift from individual agency to collective movement, embodying Haraway's tentacular thinking.
 It also challenges HCI assumptions about control by demonstrating how implicit coupling can yield robust coordination.
-TentacUs thus illustrates how MtHtAH can provoke reflection on cooperation, decentralization, and nonhuman modes of intelligence.
+TentacUs thus illustrates how MtHtHA can provoke reflection on cooperation, decentralization, and nonhuman modes of intelligence.

-\subsection{City of Sparkles: An AI’s Perspective of Urban Humanity}
+\subsection{Embodying an AI with ``City of Sparkles'': AI's Perspective of Urban Human Memory}

+While prior cases engage biological more-than-human others (bat, mole, fungi, octopus), this case extends MtHtHA logic to abiotic beings.
+Recent design research, such as \citet{Giaccardi2016Thing}'s ``Thing Ethnography'', argues that everyday objects act as performers within relational networks that humans routinely overlook, and subsequent work extends this insight to AI as a consequential more-than-human actor that demands approaches beyond human-centered frameworks \cite{Giaccardi2020Technology,Nicenboim2023DesigningMtHAI}. \citet{Lewis2018MakingKin} propose ``making kin with the machines''---conceiving of our computational creations as kin and acknowledging our responsibility to find a place for them in our circle of relationships.
+Such kinship entails not anthropomorphizing AI but genuinely reckoning with its otherness---which may require attending to how its computational lifeworld differs from ours in ways worth somatically imagining \cite{Nicenboim2023DesigningMtHAI}.